Neutron Network

 The adoption of cloud technology has transformed how companies run their IT services.
 By leveraging new strategies for resource use, several cloud solutions came into play with different categories: private, public, hybrid, and community.

 OpenStack falls into the private cloud category.
-However, deploying OpenStack is still a difficult step, which requires a good understanding of its beneficial returns to a given organization concerning automation, orchestration, and flexibility.
+However, deploying OpenStack is still tricky, requiring a good understanding of its beneficial returns to a given organization regarding automation, orchestration, and flexibility.

 The main components of OpenStack are: